hansec/autocomplete-fortran/README.md

 # autocomplete-fortran package

-This package provides autocomplete suggestions for FORTRAN code (currently modern free-form syntax only) using [autocomplete-plus](https://atom.io/packages/autocomplete-plus).
+This package provides autocomplete suggestions for FORTRAN code using [autocomplete-plus](https://atom.io/packages/autocomplete-plus).

 *Note:* This package is experimental.